-Add impersonation rights for your admin account using:
+Add impersonation rights to your admin account using:

-- The empty response means you are using version 1.0.
+- An empty response means you are using version 1.0.

-- For versions 2.0 and newer you should see detailed answer.
+- For versions 2.0 and newer you should see a detailed answer.

 - We recommend to keep PowerShell updated to avoid compatibility problems.
 To download the newest version of PowerShell please visit this Microsoft website.

-- If the Exchange Server is in remote location for example hosted or you are connecting to Office 365 learn how to connect to remote Exchange via Powershell.
-To manage permissions locally (MS Exchange Server on-premises or when logged on to remote Exchange via Remote Desktop, etc.) execute the below commands in Exchange Management Shell.
+- If Exchange Server is in a remote location (for example hosted) or you are connecting to Office 365, learn how to connect to remote Exchange via Powershell.
+To manage permissions locally (MS Exchange Server on-premises or when logged on to remote Exchange via Remote Desktop, etc.) execute the commands below in Exchange Management Shell.

-Check if the account in question already has the impersonation rights assigned.
+Check if the account in question already has impersonation rights assigned:

 Get-ManagementRoleAssignment -RoleAssignee "<account name>" -Role ApplicationImpersonation -RoleAssigneeType user